The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 A search of social media and whether an applicant has an online presence may also assist in identifying potential issues.
-For example, an applicant may have expressed views which are in conflict with the local government’s values.
+For example, an applicant may have expressed views which conflict with the local government’s values.
 This should be made clear in the application information.
 To ensure the integrity of the recruitment process, a council must act collectively when performing due diligence.

 Once the application period closes, the selection panel, or consultant on behalf of the selection panel, must assess applications and identify a shortlist of applicants to be interviewed.

 In shortlisting applicants for the interview phase, the selection panel should consider the transferable skills of applicants and how these would be of value in the role of CEO.
 The selection panel should not overlook applicants who do not have experience working in the local government sector.